Canon 1D Mark III vs 5D Mark III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark III and the 5D Mark III have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the 5D Mark III was followed by the Canon 5D Mark IV.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark III or the Canon 5D Mark III – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark III: